OlleMattsson/yijing/src/static/iching.md

 To hold firmly to great creative powers and store them up, as set forth in this hexagram, there is need of a strong, clear-headed man who is honored by the ruler.
 The trigram Ch'ein points to strong creative power;
-Kên indicates firmness and truth.
+KÃªn indicates firmness and truth.
 Both point to light and clarity and to the daily renewal of character.
 Only through such daily self-renewal can a man continue at the height of his powers.
 Force of habit helps to keep order in quiet times; but in periods when there is a great storing up of